 Marshmallows, who doesn’t love them!
 These are wonderful fluffy, light bits of sweetness that are great in smores, hot chocolate, and more.
 But can dogs eat marshmallows?

-The problem is that marshmallows are not very good for dogs.
-That’s because marshmallows either contain high amounts of sugar, or are sweetened with xylitol, which is toxic to dogs.
+The problem is that marshmallows are not very good for your pooch.
+That’s because, as mentioned, marshmallows either contain high amounts of sugar, or are sweetened with xylitol, which is toxic to dogs.
 In addition, they don’t contain any nutritional value for dogs.

-The marshmallows made with xylitol are quite toxic for your dog, even in small amounts.
+The marshmallows made with xylitol are quite toxic for your doggie, even in small quantities.
 That’s because this sweetener can cause extremely low blood sugar, seizures and even death.
 It’s also toxic to the liver many days after the dog’s eaten this sweet treat.